bdnorris/DES-340/lectures/lecture09-text-and-type.md

-# CSS Text Properties
+# CSS Text Properties and Typographic Guidelines

-In this lecture, we will focus on CSS properties that are primarily for text and typography styling.
+In this lecture, we will focus on CSS properties that are primarily for text and typography styling as well as some general typography guidelines

 ## Weight